Drivers Permits in Maryland

 Now that you know what type of learner's permit you need, you must also complete an approved Driver’s Ed course that consists of:

 - 6 hours of behind-the-wheel instruction and training.

 Once you successfully complete your course, your course provider will notify the MVA electronically.
-Now it’s time to head to the MVA to take your written exam.
+Now it's time to head to the MVA to take your written permit test.
 You must be at least 15 years and 9 months old to apply.

 When you're ready, go to your local MVA office and submit: